certara/pyDarwin/docs/Overview.rst

 Random Forest
 ====================

-`Random Forest <https://en.wikipedia.org/wiki/Random_forests>`_ consists of splitting the search space (based on the "goodness" of each model in this case) thus continuously dividing the search space into "good" and "bad" regions.
+`Random Forest <https://en.wikipedia.org/wiki/Random_forests>`_ consists of splitting the search space (based on the "goodness" of each model in this case), thus continuously dividing the search space into "good" and "bad" regions.
 As before, the initial divisions are random, but become increasingly well informed as real values for the fitness/reward of models are included.